Are Healthcare Costs Tax Deductible?

 - Medical equipment, supplies, and diagnostic services ordered or prescribed by your medical provider

 The expenses listed here should be seen as medical categories (in terms of your taxes) and are tax deductible—but not 100%.
-So that’s another part of the Decoding Health Insurance maze that most Americans get to tangle with once or more a year.

 Adjusted Gross Income